Supreme Council – Reconstituent Seimas

 The Supreme Council – Restoration Seimas of the Republic of Lithuania (officially known as Supreme Council of the Republic of Lithuania), was the supreme governing body, elected in 1990.
-The first meeting was held on 10 March 1990, the last – 11 November 1992.
+Its first meeting was held on 10 March 1990, and its last on 11 November 1992.

 Powers

 As outlined in the Provisional Basic Law of the Republic of Lithuania (1990), the Supreme Council had the following powers: